Specify the layout of the table that is generated by the pivot table.

 The DataPilot displays data fields as buttons which you can drag and drop to define the DataPilot table.

-To define the layout of a pivot table, drag and drop data field buttons onto the Page Fields, Row Fields, Column Fields, and Data Fields areas.
+To define the layout of a pivot table, drag and drop data field buttons onto the Filters, Row Fields, Column Fields and Data Fields areas.
 You can also use drag and drop to rearrange the data fields on a pivot table.

 LibreOffice automatically adds a caption to buttons that are dragged into the \<emph\>Data Fields \</emph\>area.
 The caption contains the name of the data field as well as the formula that created the data.